BorislavKamenov/morpher/README.md

-# morpher
+# Morpher
-Android library for animated transition of numbers using animated vector drawables and morphing.
+Android library for animated transition between numbers using animated vector drawables and morphing.